helm-unittest/helm-unittest/DOCUMENT.md

 - **suite**: *string, optional*.
 The suite name to show on test result output.

 - **templates**: *array of string, recommended*.
-The template files scope to test in this suite, only the ones specified here is rendered during testing.
-If omitted, all template files are rendered.
+The template files scope to test in this suite.
+The full chart will be rendered, however only the listed templates are filtered for validation.
 Template files that are put in a templates sub-folder can be addressed with a linux path separator.
-File suffixed with `.tpl` is added automatically even if it is in a templates sub-folder, you don't need to add them again.
+Also the `templates/` can be omitted.
+Partial templates (which are prefixed with and `_`) are added automatically even if it is in a templates sub-folder, you don't need to add them again.

 - **tests**: *array of test job, required*.
 Where you define your test jobs to run, check [Test Job](#test-job).